 On January 12, 2015, Von Kiel pleaded guilty to charges of conspiracy to defraud the United States, five counts of failure to file tax returns, one count of wire fraud and aiding and abetting wire fraud, one count of perjury in a bankruptcy proceeding, one count of financial aid fraud and aiding and abetting financial aid fraud, and two counts of mail fraud.

 Beginning in 2001, Von Kiel had engaged in a series of illegal schemes designed to help him evade creditors, including those for federal student loans.
 He proclaimed to be under a “vow of poverty” and a “minister” of a church called the International Academy of Lymphology.
 He claimed he had no taxable income, as his employer deposited his payroll checks into bank accounts for the church.

-Von Kiel also lied at a bankruptcy proceeding, filed ...
+Von Kiel also lied at a bankruptcy proceeding, filed a fraudulent ...